Marco finds sharing special encounters, like spotting the rare Ethiopian Wolf, truly rewarding.

 - Addis Ababa Start/End

-In addition to all tour services from arrival in Addis Ababa, trip price includes all gratuities; services of one Apex expedition leader for every 10 guests, as well as local guides throughout; air within Ethiopia, as noted in the itinerary; plus local beer and wine with lunch and dinner daily.
+In addition to all tour services from arrival in Addis Ababa through departure from Addis Ababa, as described in the itinerary, the trip price includes all gratuities; services of one Apex expedition leader for every eight guests, as well as local guides throughout; air within Ethiopia, as noted in the itinerary; plus local beer and wine with lunch and dinner daily.

 Have a question?
 Call us at 206.669.9272 / 800.861.6425.
 Prefer online?Get in Touch